-The following diagram details the Scrum lifecycle.
-Scrum is iterative.
-The entire lifecycle is completed in fixed time-period called a Sprint.
-A Sprint is typically 2-4 weeks long.
+The diagram below details the iterative Scrum lifecycle.
+The entire lifecycle is completed in fixed time periods called sprints.
+A sprint is typically 2-4 weeks long.

 Responsible for what the team is building, and why they're building it.
 The product owner is responsible for keeping the backlog up-to-date and in priority order.

 Responsible to ensure the scrum process is followed by the team.
-Scrum masters are continually on the lookout for how the team can improve, while also resolving impediments (blocking issues) that arise during the sprint.
+Scrum masters are continually on the lookout for how the team can improve, while also resolving impediments and other blocking issues that arise during the sprint.
 Scrum masters are part coach, part team member, and part cheerleader.

 These are the individuals that actually build the product.
 The team owns the engineering of the product, and the quality that goes with it.

-The Product Backlog is a prioritized list of value the team can deliver.
-The Product Owner owns the backlog and adds, changes, and reprioritizes as needed.
+The product backlog is a prioritized list of value the team can deliver.
+The product owner is responsible for the backlog and adds, changes, and reprioritizes as needed.
 The items at the top of the backlog should always be ready for the team to execute on.

-Scrum defines a practice called a Daily Scrum, often called the Daily Standup.
-The Daily Scrum is daily meeting limited to 15 minutes.
-Team members often stand during the meeting, to ensure it stays brief.
+Scrum defines a practice called a daily scrum, often called the daily standup.
+The daily scrum is daily meeting limited to fifteen minutes.
+Team members often stand during the meeting to ensure it stays brief.
 Each team member briefly reports their progress since yesterday, the plans for today, and anything impeding their progress.

 The team demonstrates what they've accomplished to stakeholders.
 They demo the software and show its value.